FK:K Festival IV Kesselhaus Bamberg 2020

 3 sound channels: loudspeakers and subwoofer, closed room and surrounding areas around the closed space, 20 min loop.

 Void is an architectonic sonic cube.
 Sounds emanate from closed doors creating a sense of mystery.
 Inspired by the ruined old center of Paduli, a space was created which was not accessible for visitors.
 A room is used as a resonant body, becoming a sonic sculpture enclosed by walls.
 Taking ideas of memory and future as not accessible places which are in constant rearrangement, and time as a cyclically changing matter, the sonic composition shifts between construction and destruction.
-Visitors orbit around the architecture of the palazzo floating in a state of mystery.
+Tension between between built spaces emanates – broken and complete architecture, penetrable and impenetrable spaces, future and past are juxtaposed – as the Palazzo Ducale lies adjacent to the destroyed historic center of Paduli witnessing its decay.
+Visitors orbit around the architecture of the palazzo floating in a state of mystery while sounds fade into the atmosphere throughout the surrounding rooms.
 The composition was made by abstracted recordings from found metallic objects in the ruins.

 5 sound channels: loudspeakers and transducers, neon tubes, 12 min loop, interactive, project together with Shahed A. Naji (light).